-The following tables reconcile the most directly comparable U.S. GAAP financial measure to each of these Non-U.S. GAAP financial measures.
+The following tables reconcile the most directly comparable GAAP financial measure to each of these Non-GAAP financial measures.

-Non-U.S. GAAP Income (Loss) from Operations
+Non-GAAP Income (Loss) from Operations

-YEARS E NDED DECEMBER 31,
+ED DECEMBER 31,

 2019 2020

-• sands, except for the share per share data)
+the ds, except for share

+share data)

 Income (loss) from operations \$7,273 \$(3,777)

 Add:

 Stock-based compensation 277 458

 Acquisition costs (1) 1,429

 Amortization of acquired intangible assets (2) 41

-Non-U.S. GAAP income (loss) from operations \$7,550 \$(1,849)
+Non-GAAP income (loss) from operations \$7,550 \$(1,849)

-(1) Includes the advisory, legal, accounting, valuation and other professional or consulting fees associated with the Magillem acquisition.

-(2) Represents the amortization expenses of our intangible assets attributable to the Magillem acquisition.
+Includes the advisory, legal, accounting, valuation and other professional or consulting fees associated with the Magillem acquisition.
+Represents the amortization expenses of our intangible assets attributable to the Magillem acquisition.
+(1) (2)

-YEARS ENDED DECEMBER 31, ER 31,
+YEARS ENDED DECEMBER 31,

 2019 2020

-(in thousands, except for share a are and
+(in (in thousands, except for share per share data)

 Net income (loss) \$ 4,618 \$ (3,260)

 Add:

 Stock-based compensation expenses 277 458

 Acquisition costs (1) 1,429

 Amortization of acquired intangible assets (2) 41

 Gain on extinguishment of debt (1,593)

-Non-U.S. net income (loss) (3) \$ 4,895 \$ (2,925)
+Non-GAAP net income (loss) (3) \$ 4,895 \$ (2,925)

 Net income (loss) per share attributable to common stockholders-diluted \$ 0.27 \$ (0.19)

 Per share impacts of adjustments to net income (loss) (4) 0.01 0.02

-Non-U.S. EPS \$ 0.28 \$ (0.17)
+Non-GAAP EPS \$ 0.28 \$ (0.17)

-Weighted average shares used in computing per share amounts-diluted 17, 413,305 17 ,577,846
+Weighted average shares used in computing per share amounts-diluted 17 ,413,305 17 ,577,846

-- (1) Includes advisory, legal, accounting valuation, and other professional or consulting fees associated with the Magillem acquisition. - (2) Represents the amortization expenses of our intangible assets attributable to the Magillem acquisition. - (3) Our U.S. GAAP tax provision is primarily related to foreign withholding taxes and income tax in profitable foreign jurisdictions.
-We maintain a full valuation allowance against our deferred tax assets in the United States Accordingly, there is no significant tax impact associated with these non-U.S. GAAP adjustments. - (4) Reflects the aggregate adjustments made to reconcile Non-U.S. GAAP Net Income (Loss) to our net income (loss) as noted in the above table, divided by the U.S. GAAP diluted weighted-average number of shares for the relevant period.
+Includes advisory, legal, accounting valuation, and other professional or consulting fees associated with the Magillem acquisition.
+(1)

+Represents the amortization expenses of our intangible assets attributable to the Magillem acquisition.
+Our GAAP tax provision is primarily related to foreign withholding taxes and income tax in profitable foreign jurisdictions.
+We maintain a full valuation allowance against our deferred tax assets in the United States Accordingly, there is no significant tax impact associated with these non-GAAP adjustments.
+Reflects the aggregate adjustments made to reconcile Non-GAAP Net Income (Loss) to our net income (loss) as noted in the above table, divided by the GAAP diluted weighted-average number of shares for the relevant period.
+(4)